-Lisa notified QBE of the claim Phil brought against her.
-QBE investigated the claim and determined that Lisa would be held liable if the matter proceeded to Court.
+Lisa notified us of the claim Phil brought against her.
+We investigated the claim and assessed that there was a high probability that Lisa would be held legally liable if the matter proceeded to Court.

 We spoke to Phil, and obtained further information from him about the extent of his injuries and his losses.